klencopic/sis-3-frameworks/README.md

 The content is divided into three main tutorials: back-end, front-end, and full-stack.
 Each tutorial focuses on developing essential components of a web application.
 During the lab sessions, we will guide you through these tutorials and complete a set of deliverables, which will be announced at the beginning of each session

-## Before start

-Before you start developing, it's important to address a few technical requirements:

-1. If you are using your own computer, make sure to set up the remote file system over SSH.
-If you're unsure how to do this, you can find tutorials in the e-classroom.
-If you can't find them there, you can access the instructions [here](./Tutorials/Set-up.pdf).

 ## Clarifications
 When using SSH, please note that we are NOT using the following command: